quantumomics/Apple/package/our/README.md

 <b>QFNS</b> is a package design of nameix <b>prosistor</b> — <b>S<i>μ</i></b> with weight 1.49KHz i.e., a QFN (Quad Flat No Leads) with SMHS (Surface Mounted Heat Sink) to be a wotld first invention of MPRT (<i>μ</i><sup>®</sup>) architectured semiconductor.
 A prosistor is an invention &amp; design of two companies Sequømics, Inc. and Apple, Inc. — a genius CEO Prabhat Kumar and his co-scientist at California, USA, respectively.

+A surface mounted heat sink, is an area to transfer the heat under steady-state conditions to be a great prosistor.
+The <b><i>r</r></b> of SMHS can be calculated by the formula and imposed on the QFN to design the semiconductor package QFNS.